Br. Augustine (James) Wharf

 Br.
 Augustine (James) Wharf of the Holy Trinity was born on June 21, 1932, in Medford, Massachusetts to parents James and Ruth (Stone) Wharf.

 Brother Augie was very much a part of the province, having been provincial tailor for about 59 years.
-He served as subprior in Brookline and in Holy Hill.
+He served as subprior in Brookline, Massachusetts and in Holy Hill, Wisconsin.
 He also served as a member of the provincial formation board for several years.
-In 1968, He was one of the original founders of our Desert Community in Hinton, West Virginia where he faithfully lived the religious life of the desert for three years.
+In 1968, He was one of the original founders of our Desert Community in Hinton, West Virginia where he faithfully lived the religious life of the desert for a little over five years.

 On July 14, 2025, Br.
 Augustine was freed from the pain of severe arthritis and the debilitating effects of aging when he died at the age of 93 at St. Patrick’s Manor in Framingham, Massachusetts.
 He is buried in the Carmelite Cemetery, Hubertus, Wisconsin.